EarthToAbigail/SonicPi-Workshops/Introduction/README.md

 * **Preferences**

-You can change your SonicPi settings by going to the preferences tab:
+You can change your SonicPi settings by going to the **Prefs** tab:

 ![Tabs](images/tabs.jpg?raw=true "SonicPi Tabs")